dtonhofer/testing_h2_and_spring_jdbc/README.md

 **Result for H2**

-I have been unable to produce a phantom read in isolation level ANSI "REPEATABLE READ".
-They only occur in levels ANSI "READ UNCOMMITTED" and ANSI "READ COMMITTED"!
-Maybe I'm doing something wrong or the H2 implementation fixes the "phantom read" problem at lower levels already.
+I have actually been unable to produce a "Phantom Read" in isolation level ANSI "REPEATABLE READ".
+They only occur in levels ANSI "READ UNCOMMITTED" and ANSI "READ COMMITTED".
+Maybe I'm doing something wrong or the H2 implementation fixes the "Phantom Read" problem at lower levels already.

-Moreover, in level ANSI "READ COMMITTED", apparently randomly, in about ~0.13% of the cases, the anomaly is *not* observed, similar to the "Non-Repeatabale Reads".
+Moreover, in level ANSI "READ COMMITTED", apparently randomly, in about ~0.13% of the cases, the phenomenon is *not* observed, similar to what happens to "Non-Repeatabale Reads".

 ### Test 4: Eliciting "SQL Timeout"